 Adi Jaffe is a nationally recognized expert on mental health, addiction and stigma.
-He coaches clients privately, lectures in the Psychology department at UCLA, has an incredibly inspiring TEDx talk, and was the Executive-Director and Co-Founder of one of the most progressive mental health treatment facilities in the country.
+He coaches clients privately, lectured in the Psychology departments at UCLA and CSULB for nearly a decade and has an incredibly inspiring TEDx talk.
+He was also was the Executive-Director and Co-Founder of Alternatives, one of the most progressive mental health treatment facilities in the country.

 Dr. Jaffe’s work focuses on changing the way Americans think about, and deal with mental health issues.
 He is passionate about reducing the role of shame in destroying lives and aims to greatly reduce the stigma of mental health in this country.
 In this context, Dr. Jaffe has used his personal experience as an incredibly effective inspirational and motivational tool.